How to Extract Subtitles from DVD as SRT File

-4. Click "RUN" to begin copying DVD to VIDEO_TS folder.
-This may be finished in a matter of minutes.
+4. Click "RUN" to begin copying the DVD to VIDEO_TS folder.
+This could be finished in a matter of minutes.
 Certainly, it also depends on your CPU and DVD driver speed.

-1. Download SubRip on your computer.
+1. Download SubRip on your Windows computer (Check how to extract subtitles from DVD on Mac).
 This DVD subtitle ripper is very lightweight.
 Then, install and launch it.

-3. Click "Open IFO" and load the first IFO file of the DVD folder you just ripped from DVD.
+3. Click "Open IFO" and load the first IFO file of the above DVD folder output file.
 Generally, it is VTS_01_0.IFO.
 Then, matching VOBs will be selected automatically.
 Now, navigate to "Language stream" and choose the one you want to rip.

-4. In the right section of this panel, just leave Characters matrix file as New File, tick "SubPictures to Text via OCR" under "Actions" option if you want to extract a text-based subtitles from DVD.
+4. In the right section of this panel, just leave Characters matrix file as New File, tick "SubPictures to Text via OCR" under "Action" option if you want to extract text-based subtitles from DVD.

 6. After manual input, SubRip begins converting.
 It may cost about an hour to extract a 2-hour movie's subtitles.
 Don't walk away, because you may need to input manually when this DVD subtitle extractor finds unrecognizable characters.